lx0704/lx0704.github.io/_pages/about.md

 Publications
 ======
-1. **Xia Li**, Wei Li, Yuqun Zhang, and Lingming Zhang.
-DeepFL: Integrating Multiple Fault Diagnosis Dimensions for Deep Fault Localization.
-In Proceedings of the 28th ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA 2019), July 2019.
+1. **Xia Li**, Wei Li, Yuqun Zhang, and Lingming Zhang. **DeepFL: Integrating Multiple Fault Diagnosis Dimensions for Deep Fault Localization**. *In Proceedings of the 28th ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA 2019), July 2019*.
-ACM SIGSOFT Distinguished Paper Award
+<span style="color:red">ACM SIGSOFT Distinguished Paper Award</span>

 2. **Xia Li** and Lingming Zhang.
 Transforming Programs and Tests in Tandem for Fault Localization.
 In proceedings of the ACM SIGPLAN conference on Object-Oriented Programming System, Languages, and Applications (SPLASH/OOPSLA 2017), October 2017.